RULES AND REGULATIONS

 G. PERSONAL PIANIST

-I. COMMITMENT OF THE CANDIDATE
+I. UNDERTAKING OF THE CANDIDATE

 J. COMPETITION AUTHORITIES